Exit Planning for California Wholesale Distribution Business Owners

 The first is integrity.
 You want someone who will be honest with you in every aspect of any transaction or even evaluation.
 You don’t want them to elevate the worth or devalue your business and find out later in a transaction that you have been misled.

-But you also need someone who will keep the fact that you might even be thinking about selling your business confidential until the deal is final, and you are ready to make a formal announcement.
+However, you also need someone who will keep the fact that you might be considering selling your business confidential until the deal is finalized.
+Additionally, ensure you are ready to make a formal announcement.
 This secrecy often also relates to your family.
 The wrong word to the wrong person at the wrong time can quickly derail a deal.

-Vendors and customers can get nervous, as mentioned, but key employees can also be motivated to look elsewhere for work, leaving you in a potentially dire situation.
+Vendors and customers can become nervous, as mentioned, but key employees can also be motivated to seek work elsewhere, leaving you in a potentially dire situation.
 Your competition can use that fact to discredit your business and steal customers away.
-This is why non-disclosure agreements and working with honest team members is so important.
+This is why non-disclosure agreements and working with honest team members are so important.

-Integrity and confidentially are cornerstones of the exit plan for any California wholesale distribution business.
+Integrity and confidentiality are cornerstones of the exit plan for any California wholesale distribution business.

 The Advantage of a Certified Business Broker

-At Rogerson Business Services, we pride ourselves on being honest and helping you keep your transaction confidential until you’re ready to announce it on your own.
+At Rogerson Business Services, we pride ourselves on being honest and helping you maintain the confidentiality of your transaction until you’re ready to announce it on your own.
 Ready to get the process started?
 Contact us today!
 We’d love to be your business broker.

-Go to the next article: Part of tips to sell your wholesale distribution business in California series ->
+Go to the following article: Part of the tips to sell your wholesale distribution business in California series ->